top of page

 • Don’t be under the influence of a substance yourself.

 • Make time for the conversation.
-State you would like to talk to them and arrange a meeting with other loved ones who supports you in the decision that your loved one needs help.
+State you would like to talk to them and arrange a meeting with other loved ones who support you in the decision that your loved one needs help.
 You need an open line of communication and build a support network.

 • Remind them you care for them and this is affecting all of you.
 Emphasize the fact that you care for them and your relationship.